Zooce/zomb-file/README.md

 # The ZOMB file format (WORK IN PROGRESS)

 Welcome!
 This is the ZOMB data-exchange file format.
-It's like JSON but with macros (and some other relaxed syntax)!
+It's a mix of JSON and TOML but with macros!

-> _Similar to how JSON is pronounced "j-son", ZOMB is pronounced "zom-b"._
+> _Similar to how JSON is pronounced "j-son", ZOMB is pronounced "zom-b" 🧟._

 ## Objectives